khalidryder777/Semantic-Similarity---Higging-Face-pretrained-Transformers/README.md

    BERT became the state-of-the-art language model by utilizing a self-supervised pre-training task called Masked Language Modeling where some words are kept hidden randomly and the model is trained to predict the missing words by providing it with words before and after the missing word.
 Doing this training process over a massive corpus of text data allows BERT to learn the semantic relationships between words in the language.
-Apart from this SBERT also uses Self-attention where the attention mechanism is applied between a word and all of the other words in its own context
+Apart from this SBERT also uses Self-attention where the attention mechanism is applied between a word and all of the other words in its own context.
    BERT produces very accurate similarity scores but it’s not scalable as finding the most similar pair in a collection of 10,000 sentences requires about
    50 million inference computations which roughly takes nearly 65 hours.